russellallen/self/docs/handbook/progguid.rst

 .. note::

         however, that Self evaluates all arguments before sending a message.
-Thus, in the first case “x negate” will be evaluated regardless of the value of x, even though that argument will not be used if x is nonnegative.
-In this case, it doesn’t matter, but if “x negate” had side effects, or if it were very expensive, it would be better to use the second form.
+Thus, in the first case ``x negate`` will be evaluated regardless of the value of ``x``, even though that argument will not be used if ``x`` is nonnegative.
+In this case, it doesn’t matter, but if ``x negate`` had side effects, or if it were very expensive, it would be better to use the second form.

 In a similar vein, blocks inherit default behavior that allows one to provide a block taking fewer arguments than expected.
 For example, the collection iteration message ``do:`` expects a block taking